 Shadows of Desire

-In her recent work, Valadon re-engages the still life tradition and the shadows cast by gender roles and stereotypes that upset the easy search for domestic bliss.
+In recent work, Valadon re-engages the still life tradition and the shadows cast by gender roles and stereotypes that upset the easy search for domestic bliss.
 Here an amazing table ensemble becomes a theatre set for an unsettling feminine eye, rendered with humour and suspended desire.

 Her new exhibition, Shadows of Desire, explores the artist’s studio with a deeply personal approach, bringing into focus meaningful objects that furnish Valadon’s life and work within the remote historic town of Hill End in central NSW.
 As stated by art critic, Bruce James, “Hill End offers Rosemary the perfect venue for this act of artistic revival”.
 The artist also draws inspiration from her garden, which is renowned in the community for its fruit trees and rose beds, and from the region’s contrasting seasons and extreme climate.